-⇔ = Navigation keys to select the display and change parameters.
+$\Leftrightarrow \Rightarrow$ = Navigation keys to select the display and change parameters.

-♣ = Enter a menu, release a value to change using the navigation keys.
+- \square = Enter a menu, release a value to change using the navigation keys. - \hat{U} = Return to the last menu level selected, exit the setting of parameters for a value.

-In normal operation, the left/right arrows $\Leftrightarrow \Rightarrow$ are the navigation keys to select the desired display, such as collector or storage tank temperature.
-Each time a key is pressed, another icon appears with the respective temperature.
+In the main level, the left/right arrows $\Leftrightarrow \Rightarrow$ are the navigation keys to select the desired display, such as collector or storage tank temperature.
+A different sensor symbol flashes for each pressure and the corresponding temperature is displayed.